Home โ€บ Interests โ€บ Adventure Travel

 Local guides can tell you exciting stories and legends about polar lights during guided tours.
 Kangerlussuaq has about 300 clear nights per year, so you will surely enjoy the stunning light show.

 You can also examine the fascinating icy landscape by dog sledding.
-The ideal time to visit Greenland and watch the northern lights is from September to April.
+The ideal time to visit Greenland and witness the Northern Lights is from September to April.

 10. Reykjavik, Iceland